-The Compensation Committee is currently comprised of three (3) members, all of whom are considered to be "independent" as determined under NI 52-110.
-The Compensation Committee in 2021 was comprised of three (3) individuals: David Schoch (Chair), Molly Shoichet and Fred Olson.
+The Compensation Committee is currently comprised of four (4) members, all of whom are considered to be "independent" as determined under NI 52-110.
+The Compensation Committee in 2022 was comprised of three (3) individuals: David Schoch (Chair), Molly Shoichet and Fred Olson.
+Maureen Midgley joined the Compensation Committee in 2023.

 The Compensation Committee oversees overall corporate policy with respect to compensation and benefits and makes recommendations to the Board of Directors on, among other things, the assessment of the performance and compensation of senior management and succession planning issues.
 In assessing compensation issues, the Compensation Committee reviews and examines in detail the performance of senior management.
-For its deliberations in 2021, see "Executive Compensation - Compensation Discussion and Analysis".
+For its deliberations in 2022, see "Executive Compensation - Compensation Discussion and Analysis".
 The complete text of the Charter, as amended and updated, is attached hereto as Schedule "E".